-This programme will equip you with a range of academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of Geography.
-You will experience professional training, delivered to the highest of standards, which immerses you in the very latest teaching and learning pedagogies.
+We’ll support you as you develop your academic, professional and vocational knowledge, understanding, skills and values necessary to become a high quality and skilled teacher of Geography.
+You’ll get to experience professional training, delivered to the highest of standards, which immerses you in the very latest teaching and learning pedagogies.

-The aim is to develop your reflective and analytical skills as well as providing practical experience in planning effective lessons and learning strategies, hands-on classroom experience, and opportunities to further your own subject knowledge.
+Throughout your studies you’ll gain reflective and analytical skills and get practical experience in planning effective lessons and learning strategies.
+Along with hands-on classroom experience, and opportunities to further your own subject knowledge.
 The programme is acknowledged to be at the cutting edge of new approaches to innovative geography education in the classroom as well as incorporating an excellent fieldwork experience.

 The following items will be used within the first few weeks and it would be handy if you are able to obtain copies before you begin: